jldeen/ignite-learning-paths-training-apps/apps30/README.md

 ---
 **FULL CICD Things to Note**

-If you use the Full CICD workflow, you will have to run the GitHub Actions workflow twice to have a fully successful build.
+If you use the Full CICD workflow, you will have to run the GitHub Actions workflow twice to have a fully successful build, assuming your infrastructure is being created for the first time.
 This is because some of the secrets you need (connection strings and registry information) will not be available until the first job (infraDeploy) completes.
-To help with this, there is a `get-infra-secrets.sh` shell script that will provide only the following values:
+To help with this, there is a `get-infra-secrets.sh` shell script that will provide only the following values; run this first.

+Initial GitHub Secrets needed:

 - AZURE_CREDENTIALS
 - SQL_ADMIN
 - SQL_PASSWORD

 This will allow you to start the workflow and create the infrastructure using the first job of the workflow.
-Once the `deployInfra` job completes and the `buildContainer` job begins (expect the second job to fail due to missing secrets), run the `get-secrets.sh` script to get the remaining GitHub Secrets.
+Once the `deployInfra` job completes and the `buildContainer` job begins (expect the second job to fail due to missing secret values), run the `get-secrets.sh` script to get the remaining GitHub Secrets.
 You can leave the existing values for `AZURE_CREDENTIALS`, `SQL_ADMIN`, and `SQL_PASSWORD` as is.

+Remaining GitHub Secrets needed:

 - MONGODB_CONNECTION_STRING
 - SQL_CONNECTION_STRING